St Mary's Church, Fernyhalgh

-St Mary's Church is in Fernyhalgh Lane, Broughton, Lancashire, England.
+St Mary's Church is in Fernyhalgh Lane, Fulwood, Lancashire, England.
 It is a Roman Catholic church located near the shrine at Ladyewell House.
 The church was built in 1792–94 to provide services for pilgrims when the chapel at the house became too small for the numbers attending.
 Attached to the east of the church is the presbytery, and both are built in red brick with sandstone dressings with slate roofs.
 Near the church is a school built in 1836, and later used for other purposes.
 Ladyewell House contains a 16th-century altar, relics and memorabilia, and in garden are a chapel and a holy well.
 The church and house are in active use for church services, pilgrimages, and visitors.

 History

 Fernyhalgh (pronounced /ˈfɜrniəf/) has been a place of Christian devotion since the 11th century, and this developed further following the Reformation.
 The house containing the shrine was rebuilt in 1685, from which time the name Ladyewell has been used for it.
 "Dame Alice" ran a Dame school nearby with over 100 pupils who would visit the shrine and church daily.
 The church accepted pupils of any denomination but it was essentially a Catholic school.
 Toward the end of the 18th century the chapel had become too small for the number of pilgrims visiting it, and it was decided to build a larger church.
 The nearest available land was about 0.25 mi from the house, and this was purchased.
 The church and attached presbytery were built in 1792–94, shortly after the passing of the Roman Catholic Relief Act 1791.
 In about 1844–47 the interior of the church was lavishly painted, stencilled and gilded by Andrew Carter of Preston, and stained glass windows were installed.